 Survey Respondents and Methodology

 All vendors responded to a survey based on anonymity through an online form.
 Many ice cream truck drivers don’t want you to know how much they make!
 Each vendor that responded was based in the United States and operated a mobile truck without a fixed location.
 This means that someone that happens to have a fixed daily parking location at a busy lake in the summertime would not be eligible.
-Having a fixed vending spot in a busy area in the summer could skew the numbers higher and make average daily income appear higher.
+Having a fixed vending spot in a busy area in the summer could skew the numbers higher.

 We also only surveyed independent or ma and pa ice cream truck drivers.
 As a result there were no franchises such as a Ben & Jerry’s being asked for their gross / net income.
 We only surveyed trucks that distribute pre-made and pre-packaged items and not artisan trucks that might make their own ice cream.
 The only trucks being surveyed were run-of-the-mill ice cream trucks that serve traditional treats like Drumsticks, Klondike bars, and other popular items.
 These trucks or vans play that old jingle music and drive around suburban neighborhoods each day.

 Average Daily Income

 According to our respondents, an average day in the summertime is between $200 – $300 of gross sales.
 If you worked 20 days per month on average that would be $5,000 in gross profit.

 Average Monthly Income – Expenses: $2,500